 Iceland has some great delicacies that you got to try in your 3 day itinerary.

-- Skyr is an Icelandic yogurt (less sweet then a Greek yogurt), which is a must try.
+- Skyr is an Icelandic yogurt (less sweet than Greek yogurt), which is a must-try.
 My favorite flavor was Creme Brulee.

 - Try Icelandic Lamp Soup.
 It is healthy and delicious.
 A big bowl of soup with a bun is a filling meal.
 It costs around $16 USD.
 You should try this once in a restaurant.

 - Dark Rye Bread – Love everything about this bread.
 It is crust-less and a tad sweet.
 It is made by burying the dough underground near a hot spring (what!).
-Yes and it is sooo delicious!
+Yes, and it is so delicious!

 - Fish – Iceland has over 340 species of fish.
 Codfish with mashed potato is one of the popular dishes.
 It is called Plokkfiskur, served with dark rye bread.

-Budget friendly grocery stores include Bonus, 10-11, Kronan, etc. These stores also sell some of Icelandic must-try items like Skyr (Icelandic yogurt), dark rye bread, Icelandic chocolate, soup and salads, etc. Cup noodles from Bonus grocery stores are the most delicious cup noodles that I had ever had.
-Try them for 169 kronas.
+Budget-friendly grocery stores include Bonus, 10-11, Kronan, etc. These stores also sell some of Icelandic must-try items like Skyr (Icelandic yogurt), dark rye bread, Icelandic chocolate, soup, and salads, etc. Cup noodles from Bonus grocery stores are the most delicious cup noodles that I had ever had.
+Try them for 169 krona.
 Reykjavik has an Ikea store and it is a great option for budget eating.